 For beatmakers, the most important thing is having functional equipment, which can fulfill their music production and recording needs.
-It is essential that they search hard and select carefully the devices they are going to use, in order to achieve the best results possible.
+It is essential that they search hard and select carefully the best low latency audio interface possible, in order to achieve the best results possible.

 The sound equipment most beatmakers use, tend to have solid structure, and being compact so that they have great portability.
 Portability is necessary when it comes to live performances, or travelling to make their use more convenient for the music producers.

 Some of the most typical sound equipment beatmakers use, are personal computers and laptops, studio monitors, headphones, midi keyboards, pad controllers and audio interfaces.

 Audio interfaces are one of the main tools for the beatmakers.
 The quality of the music production and the operation of the Digital Audio Workstation of their preference, depends on the functionality levels of their interface.